Noroff-FEU-Assignments/project-exam-2-kmcarlson/README.md

 ### User Stories

 The client has specified the following requirements in the form of *User Stories*:
-1. A user with a `stud.noroff.no` email may register
+1. A user with a `stud.noroff.no` email may register - ok
-2. A registered user may login
+2. A registered user may login - ok
 3. A registered user may update their avatar and banner
 4. A registered user may logout
 5. A registered user may view a list of `Posts`